AdrienPlacais/LightWin/docs/manual/units.rst

 Beam parameters
 ***************
-The beam parameters are defined in :mod:`core.beam_parameters` and stored in the :class:`.BeamParameters` object.
+The beam parameters are defined in :mod:`beam_parameters<lightwin.core.beam_parameters.beam_parameters>` and stored in the :class:`.BeamParameters` object.
 We use the same units and conventions as TraceWin.

 RMS emittances